Lalbaugcha Raja: Caretakers

 Ratnakar Kambli (the head of the Kambli family) was a sculptor of idols and had roaming exhibitions at festivals across Maharashtra.
 He began protecting the idol in 1935, when some of his friends recommended his name to the organisers.
 After his demise in 1952, his eldest son Venkatesh took over and, after his death, Ratnakar Kambli Jr., assumed the responsibility in 2002.
-Currently, Ratnakar and his sons make and protect the idol at Kambli Arts.
-The family also makes smaller versions of Lalbaugcha Raja which are used privately for the festival.
+Currently, Ratnakar and his sons make and protect the idol at Kambli Arts Workshop.
+The family also makes smaller versions of Lalbaugcha Raja which are used privately for the festival, often purchased by Bollywood celebrities.

-Kambli Arts makes the parts of the Lalbaugcha Raja idol at its workshop; these are taken to the display area where they are assembled and painted.
+Kambli Arts makes the parts of the Lalbaugcha Raja idol at its workshop; these are shipped to the main pandal where they are assembled and painted.
 Finally, Ratnakar, who is nearly 80 years old, goes to the pandal and draws the eyes.
 The height is around 5–6 m.

 In recent years, the pandal and its decorations have been funded by the Ambani family.

 Arrangements for devotees

 A few days before Ganesh Chaturthi, a Mukh Darshan (Holy sighting of the face) ceremony is organized by the Lalbaug Sarvajanik Ganeshotsav Mandal.
 This unveiling is covered by all national and regional channels.

 The two queues for taking blessings of Lalbaugcha Raja are the Navsachi Line and the Mukh Darshanachi Line.

 The Navsachi line is for people who want to get their wishes fulfilled.
 Pilgrims go on the stage, touch the feet of the idol, and receives the blessings of Ganesha.
 This line attracts huge numbers of people, politicians and celebrities.
 It takes around 25–30 hours and sometimes up to 40 hours (nearly 2 days) to get darshan in this line.
-300–400 employees every year support the event.
+300–400 employees support the event ann.

 The second line is meant for Mukh Darshan, to view the idol without going onto the stage.
 It can take 3–4 hours or longer to get darshan in this line, especially on weekends.